 The “Clean Vehicle List” is provided to help you make a purchasing decision that can help reduce air pollution.
 As more people make informed decisions when selecting a new vehicle, all of us will breathe cleaner air.

-This year’s preliminary listing for model year 2013 includes one Fuel Cell Vehicle, ten Type II Electric Vehicles, one Type 1.5 Electric Vehicle, eleven neighborhood electric vehicles, four Transitional Zero Emission Vehicles (TZEV), and nine models of Advanced Technology Partial Zero Emission Vehicles (AT PZEVs).
+This year’s listing for model year 2016 includes two fuel cell vehicles, 10 Type III vehicles, fourteen Type II Electric Vehicles, one Type 1.5 Electric Vehicles, sixteen neighborhood electric vehicles, eleven Transitional Zero Emission Vehicles, and nineteen models of Advanced Technology Partial Zero Emission Vehicles (AT PZEVs).

 Fuel cell vehicles with hydrogen produced from renewable energy hold the promise of virtually pollution-free transportation and independence from imported petroleum.

 An all-electric vehicle (EV) stores all its energy in batteries.
-A transitional Zero Emission Vehicle (TZEV), also called a plug-in hybrid stores some energy in batteries, and has a gas engine to extend range.
-An Advanced Technology Partial Zero Emission Vehicle (ATPZEV) is also called a conventional hybrid; the battery re-charges as the car drives and thus it does not need to be plugged in.
+Transitional Zero Emission Vehicle (TZEV) stores some energy in batteries, and has a gas engine to extend range.

 Why purchase a cleaner vehicle?

-In New Jersey, vehicle emissions account for about 30% of the total hydrocarbons and oxides of nitrogen emissions in the air that contribute to the formation of ground-level ozone or “smog” during the summer months.
+In New Jersey, emissions from cars and light-trucks account for about 30% of the total hydrocarbons and oxides of nitrogen emissions in the air that contribute to the formation of ground-level ozone or “smog” during the summer months.